Board Member Biographies

 Registered Mental Health Nurse (RMN), BSc (Hons) Behavioural Science, MSc Health Planning and Financing, Diploma in Public Health,

 Liz joined the Trust on 21 April 2010, initially on secondment.
 She was subsequently appointed on a permanent basis in April 2011.
 She is a Registered Mental Health Nurse and holds a Bachelor of Science Degree in Behavioural Sciences, a Masters Degree in Health Planning and Financing, and a Diploma in Public Health.
 She was a participant on the King’s Fund National Nursing Leadership Programme and is Prince 2 (Project Management) qualified.

-Liz is the Trust’s Chief Nurse, Executive Lead Care Standards and for Health Professions (non-medical), Director of Infection Prevention and Control (DIPC) and Executive Lead for Safeguarding Adults and Children.
+Liz is the Trust’s Chief Nurse, Director of Infection Prevention and Control (DIPC) and Executive Lead for Safeguarding Adults and Children.
 She is also responsible for non-medical education.
 Since April 2012 Liz has been the Executive Lead for the Trust’s International Health Partnership with Gulu Regional Referral Hospital in Northern Uganda.

 BSc Environmental (Town) Planning, Diploma in Health Service Management